 Cerebral Palsy in children affects body movement and posture as a result of damage to a baby’s developing brain.
 Although CP is a lifelong condition that can’t be reversed, children with the diagnosis can lead rich, fulfilling lives with the right medical and surgical management.
 Common causes of CP include differences in brain development, stroke, infection, premature birth, low birth weight or neurological trauma.
 But yet no identified cause has been detected for the same.

-Diplegia:when cerebral palsy only affects your child's legs
+Diplegia:When cerebral palsy only affects your child's legs

-Hemiplegia:symptoms occur on only one side of the body
+Hemiplegia:Cerebral palsy symptoms occur on only one side of the body

-Dyskinetic movements:children with cerebral palsy can experience involuntary muscle movements
+Dyskinetic movements:Children with cerebral palsy can experience involuntary muscle movements

 - Over half of the children affected by CP can walk independently

 - Many children with cerebral palsy have one or more additional conditions or diseases along with their CP, known as co-occurring conditions.
 For example, about 4 in 10 children with CP also have epilepsy and about 1 in 10 have an autism spectrum disorder

 - Cerebral Palsy is typically diagnosed during the first or second year after birth.
 If a child’s symptoms are mild, it is sometimes difficult to make a diagnosis until the child is a few years older